 How does pricing work at Our Lady of Life?

 Residents pay a one-time entry fee between $109,900 and $213,900, based on the apartment they select.
 Up to 75% of that entry fee is refunded depending on how much residents choose to pay monthly.
 For example, our smallest apartment has a $109,900 entry fee.
 You or your estate have four options for refundability upon vacating your apartment: 75% refundable, 50% refundable, 25% refundable, or a declining scale of refundability.
 Your monthly fee – which is in addition to the entry fee and is not refundable – depends upon which plan you select and does not come out of your entry fee.

 How does pricing work at Mother of Perpetual Help?

 For memory care: We have 30 MOPH apartments dedicated to memory care.
-Studios are either $6,372 or $7,233 per month, depending on apartment size, and both have a $5,000 non-refundable community fee.
-There is a $1,515 monthly fee for an additional resident in either apartment.
+Studios are either $7,000 or $7,995 per month, depending on apartment size, and both have a $5,000 non-refundable community fee.

 How does memory care differ from assisted living?